Asymptotic expansions for the alternating Hurwitz zeta function and its derivatives: Main results

 \section{Main results}

-In this section, we state our main results, that is, we shall provide asymptotic expansions for the first and higher order derivatives of the alternating Hurwitz zeta function $\zeta_{E}(z,q)$.
-Their proofs will be shown in Section \ref{proofs}.
+In this section, we state our main results, that is, we shall provide asymptotic expansions for the higher order derivatives of the alternating Hurwitz zeta function $\zeta_{E}(s,q)$ in terms of the lower orders.
+We also present representations and bounds for the remainder of the asymptotic expansion for $\zeta_{E}(s,q)$ stated in Theorem \ref{thm1} below.
+All the proofs will be shown in the next section.